Customer Comes First

 We are so user centric that we’re currently on a first name basis with our users/customers.

-We like to work with folks who are excited about making and carrying out their decisions, whether in the code they write or the partnerships they strike.
+We like to work with folks who are excited about making and carrying out their decisions, and who enjoy working outside of their role.

 Team is Diverse

 Our backgrounds are varied, our values are shared.

 We believe that the strongest teams are diverse in their backgrounds, interests, and perspectives.
 This belief has guided our hiring philosophy, and will continue to be a pillar as we grow.
 We also know hiring is only one piece of the puzzle, and have prioritized creating an inclusive workplace to continue to foster diversity – both in our physical workspace and with how we empower, enable, and encourage our team.